 The Policy provides for the creation of a Treasury Committee (Committee).
-The Committee is composed of the City Treasurer, City Manager, Assistant City Manager and Finance Director.
+The Committee is composed of the City Treasurer, the City Manager, and the Assistant City Manager/Administrative Services Director.

 The Committee shall be responsible for the following:

 - 1. Review of financial institutions. - 2.
 Review of investment strategy. - 3.
 Review of investment operations guidelines and procedures. - 4.
 Review of controls to assure compliance with the State law and the City's Policy. - 5.
 Recommendation and approval of investment brokers, dealers, advisors and managers. - 6.
 Review of investment reports and other related issues with the City Council on an as-needed basis. - 7.
 Recommending modifications to the list of permitted investments.